jagonmoy/Number-Theory/Concepts of Number Theory/Prime Factorisation/Prime Factorisation of a Number/README.md

 - ### EXPLANATION :
    First Run a Sieve Algorithm and find all the Prime Numbers Up to Square root of N .
-   Then Start dividng the Given Number N by the Prime factors less than sqrt(N) Untill N become Undivisible .
+   Then Start dividing the Given Number N by the Prime factors less than sqrt(N) Untill N become Undivisible .
 This will take sqrt(N)/ln(sqrt(N)) time .Store the Prime Number        which divides N and How many times They divide .
 This will take log2(N) time .
 So overall , Inside the Factorisation Function Complexity will be O(Sqrt(N)/ln(sqrt(N))xlog2(N))

    But Overall Complexity will be O(Nln(N)) .
 Because for the Sieve Algorithm the Complexity will be O(Nln(N)) and Inside the Factorisation Function Complexity will be